 Madrid, located at the very heart of the Iberian Peninsula, has been the capital of Spain since 1562.
-It's the second largest city in the European Union, with a population of 3.2 million in the city and 6.7 million in the metropolitan area.
+It's the second largest city in the European Union, with a population of 3.2 million in the city and 6.7 million in the metropolitan area, including SLU-Madrid students.

-Madrid is considered to be the major financial center of the Iberian Peninsula because of its economic output, high standard of living and huge market size.
+Madrid is considered the major financial center of the Iberian Peninsula because of its economic output, high standard of living and huge market size.
 It hosts the head offices of the majority of Spain's companies.
 It's also home to three of the world's largest companies' headquarters: Telefónica, Repsol-YPF and Banco Santander.
-In addition to the banking and industrial sectors, Madrid is home to textile, food and metal-work factories that are clustered along the southern fringe of the city.
+In addition to the banking and industrial sectors, Madrid is home to textile, food and metal-work factories clustered along the city's southern fringe.

-Not only is the city a business center but is also the headquarters of the Spanish government and home to Spain's Royal Family.
-Its Adolfo Suárez Madrid-Barajas International Airport, Europe's sixth busiest airport, connects the city to the world.
+The city is a business center and the headquarters of the Spanish government and home to Spain's Royal Family.
+Adolfo Suárez Madrid-Barajas International Airport, Europe's sixth busiest airport, connects the city to the world.

 SLU-Madrid is located amidst other universities, private homes and religious houses in Madrid's Chamberí District.